 Support Coordination

-Services To Enhance Potential’s dedicated and experienced Support Coordinators help promote the independence of each individual by assisting with a variety of services including but not limited to, housing services, benefit planning, case management, and health services.
-The relationships built with each consumer and their parents, guardians and/or caregivers have brought about a number of impressive outcomes for the consumers served.
-Year after year, STEP consumers are surveyed on the level of care provided.
+Services To Enhance Potential’s dedicated and experienced Support Coordinators help promote the independence of each member by assisting with a variety of services including but not limited to, housing services, benefit planning, case management, and health services.
+The relationships built with each member and their parents, guardians and/or caregivers have brought about a number of impressive outcomes for the members served.
+Year after year, STEP members are surveyed on the level of care provided.
 Our Support Coordinators continuously receive scores above 95% in satisfaction.

 Community Based Skill Building

-Community Skill Trainers help design and promote community-based opportunities for individuals with a disability and/or a mental illness.
+Community Skill Trainers help design and promote community-based opportunities for our STEP members.
 Activities designed to promote Community Inclusion include social, recreational, and volunteer based opportunities.

 Vocational Based Skill Building

-Our Vocational Based Skill Building Program is designed to assist an individual with a developmental disability or mental illness with gaining valuable workplace skills.
+Our Vocational Based Skill Building Program is designed to assist members with gaining valuable workplace skills.
 These services are provided within one of our four Resource Centers.
 We have Resource Centers in Detroit, Dearborn, and Western Wayne County.
-A variety of classroom trainings are also provided at a few of our community-based programs including our Thrift Stores.
+A variety of classroom trainings are also provided at a few of our community-based programs including our STEP Thrift Store and Donation Centers.

 Virtual Based Skill Building

-At the onset of COVID-19 in March of 2020, STEP created a Virtual Skill Building Program in order to provide the same quality services to our consumers who cannot access our Resource Centers for face- to-face services.
-Initially, our mission was to reach our consumers through Telehealth in the midst of the pandemic; however, even after resuming face-to-face services, Virtual Skill Building and Telehealth are still proving to be vital in meeting the needs of our consumers.
+At the onset of COVID-19 in March of 2020, STEP created a Virtual Skill Building Program in order to provide the same quality services to our members who cannot access our Resource Centers for face-to-face services.
+Initially, our mission was to reach our members through Telehealth in the midst of the pandemic; however, even after resuming face-to-face services, Virtual Skill Building and Telehealth are still proving to be vital in meeting the needs of our members.

 Supported Employment

 Our Business and Employment Representatives are tasked with working with business partners in the community to help develop work opportunities for individuals with a developmental disability and/or mental illness.
 Informational classes are conducted routinely at Resource Centers and throughout the community to help promote interest in working in the community.
-Our representatives develop consumer focused vocational work plans to help consumers succeed in the employment setting.
-Job coaches are often utilized and help promote a positive working relationship with STEP Staff, the employee, and the employer.
-Work readiness and skill specific training opportunities are provided to consumers prior to and during employment to assure long lasting employment.
+Our representatives develop member focused vocational work plans to help members succeed in the employment setting.
+Job Coaches are often utilized and help promote a positive working relationship with STEP Staff, the employee, and the employer.
+Work readiness and skill specific training opportunities are provided to members prior to and during employment to assure long lasting employment.

 Senior Services